znibb/WowProfessionLevelingTool/README.md

 1. Deploy: `docker-compose up -d`

 ## Changelog
+### 1.4.0
+#### Features added
+- Added separate listing of recipes from different sources
+- Added tooltips for recipes
+- Added message to the user if it's not possible to reach the desired skill level
+- Now retrieves server list from Nexushub instead of being hardcoded

+#### Bug fixes
+- Grammar updates in user instructions
+- Fixed an issue with image sizes for Firefox (kudos to [TheDonUK](https://github.com/TheDonUK))

 ### 1.3.1
 #### Bug fixes
 - Added conditional treatment of tooltips for enchanting crafts (use 'spell' instead of 'item' in wowhead url)